“We are the last generation that can fight climate change. We have a duty to act” - Ban Ki-moon (former

 30. Because both the atmosphere and the oceans are now warming, some Antarctic ice is already disappearing more quickly.
 Among scientists currently studying the Antarctic there is a big concern about the West Antarctic Ice Sheet.
 This ice sheet is on the land and coastline of the long peninsular that sticks out north from Antarctica, towards Tierra del Fuego at the southern end of South America.
 One part of this concern has been with the Larsen Ice Shelf which has been breaking up, floating off and melting into the ocean.
 The British Antarctic Survey (BAS) has reported that

 WARMING OF THE PERMAFROST REGIONS - AND THE 'METHANE BURP'

-25. Another consequence of climate change is the warming of permafrost regions (in Alaska, Canada, Greenland, northern Europe and Russia).
+32. Another consequence of climate change is the warming of permafrost regions (in Alaska, Canada, Greenland, northern Europe and Russia).
 As the permafrost thaws it is releasing CO2 and methane gas in enormous quantities.
-Methane gas is another greenhouse gas and it has a very damaging effect on our climate - up to 50 times greater than CO2.
+Methane gas is another greenhouse gas and it has a very damaging effect on our climate - 20-30 times greater than CO2.
 Some of this methane gas is in Siberian permafrost and some below the russian arctic ocean, off the north-east of Russia and close to Alaska.
-(This region was mentioned in 25 above as already warming 10 times faster than the global average !)
+(This region was mentioned in paragraph 30 above as already warming 10 times faster than the global average !)
 In recent years, hundreds of toxic plumes of methane gas, many a kilometre wide, have for the first time been observed bubbling up from the ocean.
 Also, hundreds of large craters have been created by underground explosions of methane gas in Siberian permafrost regions.
 So, vast quantities of Methane gas have begun to be released into our atmosphere.
 This is accelerating global warming.

-26. As these regions thaw there could be a relatively quick release of Gigatons of methane gas (one Gigaton = 1,000 million tons).
+33. As these regions thaw there could be a relatively quick release of Gigatons of methane gas (one Gigaton = 1,000 million tons).
 A sudden release like this is known as a 'Methane Burp'.
 In a Methane Burp, a massive release could take place over a period

 FAILURES OF INTERNATIONAL GOVERNANCE & OUR INTERNATIONAL INSTITUTIONS - LED BY CORPORATIONS